denten-books/plain-text/0-intro.md

 engineering.
 Conversely, a tighter coupling with the critical tradition in the humanities can reveal the often occluded political implications of technological progress, which so often appears in the guise of the apolitical.
-To create a novel algorithm that predicts crime by analyzing social media, for example, is also to invite the dystopian possibility of thought and language policing, unless, that is, such algorithms remain firmly in public view and under continual scrutiny.
+To create a novel algorithm that predicts crime by analyzing one's reading habits, for example, is also to invite the dystopian possibility of thought policing, unless, that is, such algorithms remain legible, in public view, and under continual counter-scrutiny.

 [^ln-dna]: See @bok_xenotext:_2015 and @bok_xenotext_2011: "I have been striving to write a short verse about language and genetics, whereupon I use a